natalieagus/computationstructures/_fpga/fpga_3.md

 2. How LED Strips work (e.g: WS2812B, or SK6812 LEDs).
 You can refer to online tutorials like  <a href="https://vivonomicon.com/2018/12/24/learning-how-to-fpga-with-neopixel-leds/" target="_blank">this</a> one.
 We have some sample LED writers that's Au and WS2812B compatible <a href="https://github.com/natalieagus/SampleAlchitryProjects/tree/master/LEDStripTest" target="_blank">here</a>  to get you started.
 3. How you can utilize another powerful **storage device:** the default RAM component.
 You can find the <a href="https://alchitry.com/blogs/tutorials/hello-your_name_here" target="_blank"> tutorial</a> written by the original author here (there's single-port and dual-port RAM).

-	<mark>**RAM component** is **especially useful** if you need to store a **large** amount of data </mark>, e.g data to be rendered out to large (32x32 or 64x32, etc) LED matrices.
+	<mark><strong>RAM component</strong> is <strong>especially useful</strong> if you need to store a **large** amount of data </mark>, e.g data to be rendered out to large (32x32 or 64x32, etc) LED matrices.
 It is convenient to use the `dff` for small data storages, but you will run out of logic units real fast if you were to create thousands of dffs (not to mention the bizzare amount of time needed to compile the code).

 4. How RGB LED Matrix works.
 Some <a href="https://learn.adafruit.com/fpga-rgb-matrix/overview" target="_blank">online tutorials</a> can be a good starting point.
 You need to have some pretty good understanding about sending clocked serial data though.
 We have some sample RGB Matrix writer  <a href="https://github.com/natalieagus/SampleAlchitryProjects/tree/master/MatrixLEDTest" target="_blank">here</a> (64x32 compatible, simply adjust the parameter if you have other dimensions, double check the clock and addressing, this follows strictly [adaFruit matrix LED](https://learn.adafruit.com/32x16-32x32-rgb-led-matrix/new-wiring)).
 You can use it with some simple RAM modules (2 units of 64x16 cells, each cell containing 3 bits, each unit to drive one-half of the matrix).
 You can instantiate a simple_ram module like this:
 	```cpp